Plan your annual leave smarter, not harder.

 - Deepavali: 6–9 November (1 leave day)

-These long weekends are perfect for short regional escapes — think Johor Bahru, Bangkok, Bali, or Penang.
+These are perfect for short regional escapes — think Johor Bahru, Bangkok, Bali or Penang.

 📖 Related Guide: Cherry Blossom Season Japan: Best Time to Visit, Sakura Forecast & Top Viewing Spots